 We maintain an "opt out" dividend reinvestment plan for our common stockholders.
-As a result, except as discussed below, if we declare a dividend, stockholders' cash dividends will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash dividends.
-With respect to our dividends and distributions paid to stockholders during the six months ended June 30, 2013 and 2012, dividends reinvested pursuant to our dividend reinvestment plan totaled \$2,555,920 and \$2,984,740, respectively.
+As a result, except as discussed below, if we declare a distribution, stockholders' cash distributions will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash distributions.
+With respect to our distributions paid to stockholders during the six months ended June 30, 2014 and 2013, distributions reinvested pursuant to our dividend reinvestment plan totaled \$2,260,542 and \$1,044,638, respectively.

-Under the terms of an amendment to our dividend reinvestment plan adopted on March 4, 2009, dividends may be paid in newly issued or treasury shares of our common stock at a price equal to 95% of the market price on the dividend payment date.
+Under the terms of an amendment to our dividend reinvestment plan adopted on March 4, 2009, distributions may be paid in newly issued or treasury shares of our common stock at a price equal to 95% of the market price on the payment date.
 This feature of the plan means that, under certain circumstances, we may issue shares of our common stock at a price below net asset value per share, which could cause our stockholders to experience dilution.
-We may not be able to achieve operating results that will allow us to make dividends and distributions at a specific level or to increase the amount of these dividends and distributions from time to time.
-Also, we may be limited in our ability to make dividends and distributions due to the asset coverage test applicable to us as a BDC under the 1940 Act and due to provisions in our existing and future debt arrangements.
+We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of these distributions from time to time.
+Also, we may be limited in our ability to make distributions due to the asset coverage test applicable to us as a BDC under the 1940 Act and due to provisions in our existing and future debt arrangements.